Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Conclusions

 \section{Conclusions}

-We present new high-energy NR simulations of non-spinning, equal-mass binary black hole scattering events, extending the available suite of simulations \cite{Damour:2014afa, Rettegno:2023ghr} up to a Lorentz factor of $\gamma = 1.96159$ ($\Gamma_7 = 1.21688$).
+We have presented new high-energy NR simulations of non-spinning, equal-mass binary black hole scattering events, extending the available suite of simulations \cite{Damour:2014afa, Rettegno:2023ghr} up to a Lorentz factor of $\gamma = 1.96159$ ($\Gamma_7 = 1.21688$).
 Using these simulations, we comprehensively assessed three recently proposed resummations of the PM-expanded scattering angle: the $\mathcal{L}$-resummation \cite{Damour:2022ybd}, the $w^\mathrm{eob}$ model \cite{Damour:2022ybd} and the SEOB-PM model \cite{Buonanno:2024vkx}.

+The $\mathcal{L}$-resummation exploits the singular behaviour in the geodesic limit to improve the PM-expanded scattering angles.
+Two key ingredients are high-order PM information and a determination of the critical angular momentum that marks the transition from scattering orbits to bound orbits.
+The framework demonstrates high accuracy at low energies, where the PM coefficients are well behaved.
+However, as is apparent from Fig. \ref{fig:L_resummed_critical_angular_momentum}, this scheme is not robust across all energies due to the change in PM hierarchy, which is related to the low- and high-energy behaviour of the PM coefficients.
+The inclusion of recently derived partial 5PM information improves accuracy at lower energies, but the subsequent Cauchy estimate of $\ell_0$ again diverges in the low- and high-velocity limits.
+It remains to be seen if radiative corrections to the partial 5PM term mitigates these divergences, which is not the case at 4PM.